 Please note that late attendance is entered on your child's records and could result in a referral to the Education Welfare Officer.
 I hope that by bringing this to your attention we can work in partnership to resolve it.
 Working together is the most effective way of making progress in improving both your child's punctuality, attendance and their learning.

 Please complete and return the attached slip overleaf.

-Mrs Angela Folland

-Executive Head Teacher

-Appendix B - Request for Medical Justification
+Yours sincerely

-ON HEADED PAPER
+Mrs Angela Folland Executive Head Teacher ON HEADED PAPER Dear Parent

-Dear Parent

 ABSENCE FROM SCHOOL - Illness and Medical Appointments